greg0ire/dockerony/README.md

 - a mailcatcher image
 - an elasticsearch image

-All images are based on the same docker image : `ubuntu:trusty`.
+All images are based on the same docker image : `ubuntu:trusty`, so that disk usage is not to high.

 ## Setup inside a Symfony2 application